simonccc/elasticsearch-python/README.md

 set a specific pattern to match an index eg logstash-foo-2020-01-03

-the tail 'sleep' sets the number of seconds between es requests
+'sleep' sets the number of seconds between es requests

+'buffer' is the delay between printing each line

-'result_size' is how many docs we pull back
+'result_size' is how many docs we pull back per request

+you may need to tweak these depending on how many docs you're expecting / how loaded ES is

 in the 'tail_color' section to disable colors set 'enabled' to false